 A tough female reporter and her cameraman boyfriend team up with a four-man commando unit in the New Guinea jungle whom are fighting flesh-eating zombies.

 Wood-ian sort of quality... ok yes, it IS in fact a terrible film, but it does have a lot going for it.

 The film remains totally enjoyable and even has a certain lovable quality.
 It's lots of fun and there's never a dull

 There are some truly effective Zombie sequences.
 The scenes involving the zombie priest at the mission, the zombie kid coming to life in his fathers arms, the dead native coming to life after his funeral ceremony .

 Last but not least, the gore.
 As the producers said, without blood and entrails, a film like this would be pointless.
 This film will make your stomach turn.
 The use of real raw meat and pig guts definitely helped Hell of the

 Living Dead live up to the splatter genre and then some.
 The extreme close-ups of maggots crawling through rotting flesh and a native picking them off and eating them were absolutely nasty!
 Also there are some well done exploding zombie heads.

+The Zombie Dead is a 1981 Italy horror by Andrea Bianchi.
 Starring Karin Well, Gianluigi Chirizzi and Simone Mattioli.

 Massively pre-cut and further cut by the BBFC for 1986 VHS.
 Uncut for 2002 DVD.
 Uncut and MPAA Unrated in the US although there is also a release missing a few frames.

 Professor Ayres discovers a secret in an ancient stone and when he opens a crypt, he revives zombies that kill him.
 He had invited three couples to visit him in his manor to reveal his discovery.
 However, they never get around to meeting the professor.
 Out of the blue, the zombies attack them and they seek shelter in the mansion.
 The creatures put the manor under siege while they protect themselves trying to survive to the horde of zombies.

 A well liked zombie film with a minimalist plot about a professor who incants a few mystic rituals awakening a hoard of zombies who attack his mansion and its house guests.

 trump the acting, script and special effects.
 Fast pacing and lots of gore/nudity seem to have won reviewer's hearts.

 UK: Passed 18 uncut with previous BBFC

 Zombie Flesh Eaters is a 1979 Italian horror film by Lucio Fulci With Tisa Farrow and Ian McCulloch.

 Heavily cut by the BBFC for 1979 cinema release.
 Banned as a video nasty in 1983.
 Cut by the BBFC from 1992 to 1999.
 BBFC uncut since 2005.
-Uncut in the US
+Uncut and MPAA Unrated in the US.

 Summary Review: Horror Classic